The Covered Wagon

-The Covered Wagon is a 1923 American silent Western film released by Paramount Pictures.
+The Covered Wagon is a 1923 American silent epic Western film released by Paramount Pictures.
 The film was directed by James Cruze based on a 1922 novel of the same name by Emerson Hough about a group of pioneers traveling through the old West from Kansas to Oregon.
 J. Warren Kerrigan starred as Will Banion and Lois Wilson as Molly Wingate.
 On their quest they experience desert heat, mountain snow, hunger, and Indian attack.

 The Covered Wagon is one of many films from 1923 that entered the public domain in the United States on January 1, 2019.

 Plot

 The action is set in 1848.
 Two caravans of expatriates unite in Kansas and travel 2,000 miles west to start a new life in Oregon.
 The leader of the settlers is the elderly father and natural authority, Wingate.
 Scouts are the headstrong Sam Woodhull and the kind-hearted, talented Will Banion.
 Banion has a secret around a crime he is said to have committed in the army.

 Along the way, the pioneers suffer a number of hardships such as hunger and bad weather.
-In addition, Sam Woodhull embroil the settlers in clashes with Indians, and later aroused "gold fever" in some of the pilgrims when news of gold discoveries In California reach the settlers.
+In addition, Sam Woodhull embroils the settlers in clashes with Indians, and later arouses "gold fever" in some of the pilgrims when news of gold discoveries in California reaches the settlers.
 A dispute ensues, and many families leave the caravan to go to California.

 Time and again Sam Woodhull causes problems.
 He gets involved with Will Banion in a power struggle for the leadership of the wagon train, and also for the favors of the young Molly Wingate.
-Fortunately, Banion is succored by his old friend William Jackson, but in the end he also leaves the train shortly before reaching Oregon to seek his fortune in California, as Molly's father forbids a connection with his daughter.
+Fortunately, Banion is succored by his old friend William Jackson, but in the end he leaves the train shortly before reaching Oregon to seek his fortune in California, as Molly's father forbids a connection with his daughter.
 Unlike many of the Forty-Niners who sought riches in the Golden State, Banion is successful and strikes it rich.

 Woodhull, spurned by Molly because she loves Banion, wants to get rid of him in California.
 He plans to shoot Banion from ambush.
 Fortunately, Jackson watches the scene and in turn shoots Woodhull dead.
-With Jackson's news that Molly is expecting him in Oregon, Will Banion and his wealth head for Oregon, where can finally take Molly into his arms.
+With Jackson's news that Molly is expecting him in Oregon, Will Banion and his wealth head for Oregon, where he can finally take Molly into his arms.